SharkSnack/shiren-6/content/dungeons/isle-of-the-mighty.md

 ---
 title: "Isle of the Mighty"
-metaTitle: "Isle of the Mighty - Shiren 6 Wiki"
+metaTitle: "Isle of the Mighty - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Isle of the Mighty dungeon guide for Shiren the Wanderer 6."
+metaDescription: "Isle of the Mighty dungeon guide for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 <div class="pageTopImage dungeonPageTopImage2">